 Omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) are arguably one of the most important nutrients for the brain.
-We talk about the benefits of Omega-3’s in our blog post regarding the difference between fish oil and krill oil (hint: they’re both good, although krill is a more expensive alternative).
-Low Omega-3 levels have been correlated with depression, ADHD, and even ASD, and are generally lower compared to average levels (see graph below).
+We talk about the benefits of Omega-3’s in our blog post regarding the difference between fish oil and krill oil (hint: they’re both good, although krill oil is a more expensive alternative to fish oil).
+Low Omega-3 levels have been correlated with increased disease risk and are generally lower compared to average levels (see graph below).
 Omega-3’s are important through all stages of the aging process, which we talk about more extensively in our blog post over the benefits of fish oil.

 A large number of individuals may not be getting proper amounts of Magnesium as current intake levels (in the US population at least) are below recommended levels.
 Magnesium is involved in more than 300 essential metabolic reactions (Ref), and is required by the ATP synthesizing protein mitochondria.
 Magnesium can also serve to protect NMDA receptors from activating due to calcium or glutamate, which can damage neurons, eventually leading to cell death (Ref).
-Magnesium has been touted as a possible depression treatment due to its protection of NMDA receptors (Ref); this also seems to be evidenced by many anecdotal reports found throughout the internet.
+Magnesium has been hailed as a mood booster due to its protection of NMDA receptors; this also seems to be evidenced by many anecdotal reports found throughout the internet.

 We could go on and on about several other key nutrients, but the point remains the same: correcting a nutrient/vitamin deficiency can have profound health implications.
 Many of the above nutrients levels can be improved with diet, fortunately it is rather easy to supplement these items.
 A simple multi-vitamin is a good measure as it can be difficult to get the proper amount of nutrients through diet alone.